mastering-genkit/mastering-genkit-go/src/chapters/04-mastering-ai-generation.md

 // Access the response
 fmt.Println(resp.Text())
-// Output: "Here are some healthy Japanese breakfast ideas: 1.
-Ochazuke..."

 // Check token usage
 if resp.Usage != nil {
     log.Printf("Tokens used: %d", resp.Usage.TotalTokens)
 }
 ```

-Choose `Generate` when:

-- You want free-form text responses (recipes, cooking tips, menu suggestions)
-- The output format varies based on the query
-- You need to process the raw response yourself

 #### GenerateData: Type-Safe Structured Output